«Printing and Publishing in

 be the first book illustrated in silk screen.
 Millard was going to make the screens, and he was going to have his students, working under his supervision, print all of the illustrations in the book.
 It was an intriguing project.

 Millard starts a project with incredible enthusiasm.
 If you can get him started immediately he creates so fast and with such extraordinary facility, that it is done beautifully within a matter of days.
-But if he puts it aside and gets on to any of his dozens of other projects, then it’s almost impossible to
+But if he puts it aside and gets on to any of his dozens of other projects, then it’s almost impossible to get him to finish.

 This book lingered on for three years or so.
 We had the type set all of this time, and from time to time I would be prodded by the Macys, and in turn would prod Millard.
 He and I would get together, but in the meantime, all of the plans that we had previously made had been forgotten so we would have to start over again.
 It wasn’t until George Macy died of cancer that Millard settled down to finish his drawings.
 We finally got the book out in 1956.
 Unfortunately Macy never saw the project he had planned so many years before.